Use: Sprinkling Rite

 - Vidi aquam

-Horst Buchholz, Director of Sacred Music and Principal Organist at Denver's Cathedral Basilica of the Immaculate Conception, uses the Gregorian chant melody for the Asperges me as the refrain.
+Horst Buchholz, Director of Sacred Music for the Cathedral of the Most Blessed Sacrament and the Archdiocese of Detroit, uses the Gregorian chant melody for the Asperges me as the refrain.

 He sets the intermediate psalm verse and Gloria Patri for a cappella SATB choir.